 Welbeck stars with strong all-round performance

 Danny Welbeck: 8 - Undoubtablely his best performance of the season, Welbeck initially provided the spark that got his side back into the game.
-His run and delicate flick allowed Aubameyang to score and he did well to create his own chance that resulted in his first goal.
+His run and delicate flick allowed Aubameyang to score and he did well to create his chance that resulted in his first goal.
 An open goal miss with the score at 2-2 almost proved costly, however his closer range winner spared his blushes.

 Alex Iwobi: 7 - This wasn’t a perfect performance, but Iwobi’s strength and carrying of the ball was impressive as he became more and more involved in Arsenal’s interplay on the edge of the Southampton penalty area.
 He’s been criticised for his final ball, however his assist for Welbeck’s goals showed he can be a provider.

-Reiss Nelson: 6 - For his first league start in an Arsenal shirt, the 18-year-old will be please with his performance.
+Reiss Nelson: 6 - For his first league start in an Arsenal shirt, the 18-year-old will be pleased with his performance.
 Exciting on the ball from the start, Nelson drifted well across the frontline and linked up with Aubameyang, Welbeck and Iwobi nicely.
 Possibly the first time many Arsenal fans will have seen him play in his favoured position, Nelson showed in patches why he is regarded so highly by his manager.

 Pierre-Emerick Aubameyang: 7 - The Gabonese forward continued his excellent form since his move from Borussia Dortmund in January.
-Another excellent finish made it 6 goals in 7 games, and his ability to drop deep and combine with his teammates showed that he is more than just an goalscorer, although he’s clearly very good at that.
+Another excellent finish made it 6 goals in 7 games, and his ability to drop deep and combine with his teammates showed that he is more than just a goalscorer, although he’s very good at that.

 Alexandre Lacazette: 5 - A quiet display from the Frenchman who was given barely any opportunity to make an impact.
 It is good however to see him back in the squad and hungry to play his part as we near the end of the season.

-Jack Wilshere: 5 - Like Lacazette, Wilshere struggled to make an impact, meaning his tussle with Jack Stephens was the highlight of his 26 minute display.
+Jack Wilshere: 5 - Like Lacazette, Wilshere struggled to make an impact, meaning his tussle with Jack Stephens was the highlight of his 26-minute display.

 Rob Holding: 6 - Brought on during a period of high Southampton pressure, Holding made an excellent block deep in the Arsenal penalty area and won numerous headers to deny the Saints.
 His possible partnership with Chambers remains questionable, however only match time next to each other will see it improve.